 Buying a home is no small decision, but when it comes to building a home, the stakes are even higher.
-Between finding the right contracting company and figuring out your mortgage payments, building your home can quickly become a daunting task.
-But a construction loan, essentially a sum of money you get to finance your building costs, can help you manage this large financial undertaking.
-Whether you’re putting up a house from scratch or renovating, construction loans have quirks that differentiate them from a traditional mortgage.
-So before you sign on the dotted line, make sure you’re up to date on the basics of construction loans and how they work in practice.
+Between finding the right contracting company, meeting building codes and figuring out your mortgage payments, building your home can quickly become a daunting task.
+A construction loan – essentially a sum of money you get to finance your building costs – can help you manage the financial aspects of this undertaking.

 Much like with regular mortgage loans, one size does not fit all with construction loans.
 There a three main types of constructions loans you may encounter: